Skip to main content

 There are a number of reasons you might get a false alarm from your CO detector:

-Your system detects a carbon monoxide leak from one of your neighbor’s appliances.
+• Your system detects a carbon monoxide leak from one of your neighbor's appliances.

-Your shower isn’t properly ventilated, and steam is causing false alarms.
+• Your shower isn't properly ventilated, and steam is causing false alarms.

-You’re using a lead-acid battery charger.
-Lead-acid batteries are commonly used in vehicles like boats and campers.
+• You're using a lead-acid battery charger.

-Someone’s smoking tobacco in your home.
+• Someone's smoking tobacco in your home.

 Do carbon monoxide detectors give false alarms?